BCC Coding Guide

 2.4 Documentation

-• Public Documentation should be included in the docs folder of your repository in markdown format.
+folder of your repository in markdown format.
 This can easily be published to the developer portal.
-(Read guide hereopen in new window).
+(Read guide here).

 3. Development Frameworks